annu12340/DocAtHome/README.md

 # Doc@home

 The spread of the pandemic has caused a lot of changes in our lifestyle, people fearing to get outside their homes, transportation almost shut down and social distancing becoming all the more important.
-While the physical impact of COVID-19 can be assessed and treated, the mental impact is often ignored.
-Many people are experiencing emotional breakdowns and having depression.
-The new reality of prolonged quarantine period and lack of socialization are adding up the mental struggle.
-More than 50% of those suffering from mental health issues are not seeking treatment, due to social stigma.
-Doc@home is a web app build with an indention for helping to cope up with the current covid situation.
+The three major health issues that we face during this pandemic is the deterioration of mental health due to lack of socialization,  difficulty in getting medical appointments due to travel restrictions, and the uncontrolled spread of fake news.
+Doc@home is a web app build with an indention for helping to cope up with the current COVID situation.

 ![Screenshot (2)](https://user-images.githubusercontent.com/43414928/90967504-ad164c80-e4fd-11ea-8371-e89f0e471643.png)